What is SAML Authentication?

 Security Assertion Markup Language (SAML) is an open standard for authentication and authorization across the different systems.
-It is implemented with XML standard for sharing data and SAML is a way of SSO implementation.
-Single Sign-on (SSO) is an authentication service that allows users to access multiple application with the help of single set of credentials.
+It is implemented with the XML standard for sharing data and SAML is a way of SSO implementation.
+Single Sign-on (SSO) is an authentication service that allows users to access multiple applications with the help of a single set of credentials.

 Observe the below image that shows the workflow of SAML Auth.

 Step 1: User tries to access private resources from SP.

 Step 3: After generating SAML Request SP redirects the user to IdP.

 Step 4: IdP ask the user to authenticate with login details.

 Step 5: IdP validates the user and generates SAML Response that contains the SAML Assertion required for SP.